 At any point, the university is in one of three travel status categories: Moratorium, Essential, or Traditional.
-Since March 2020, Cal Lutheran has been in Travel Moratorium.
-The campus community will be updated with any change in category.
-Updates will also be posted on the website.
+Cal Lutheran is currently in Essential status.
+The campus community will be updated with any change in category via the present website and the Cal Lutheran KNOW Policies website.

 Essential Travel is permitted when travel is required to prevent harm to the operations of the university

 or to promote the academic and professional advancement of faculty, staff and students.

 Essential Travel should occur only when something cannot be accomplished virtually.

 Guidelines for student, staff, and faculty essential travel are provided in the Travel Policy.

 In the event that travel is approved by the head of a unit/division/department, the traveler must submit an official travel petition, regardless of the distance.
 Areas that require frequent travel may request an overarching policy with their unit VP (ex.
 Athletics, Study Abroad, etc.).

 For travel within 200 miles, it is the responsibility of the each unit/division/department to monitor the travel.